CNAG-Biomedical-Informatics/pheno-ranker/docs/tutorial.md

-!!! th Tip "Google Colab version"
+!!!
+Tip "Google Colab notebook"
-    We created a [Google Colab version](https://colab.research.google.com/drive/1n3Etu4fnwuDWNveSMb1SzuN50O2a05Rg#scrollTo=8tbJ0f5-hJAB) of the tutorial.
-Users can view notebooks shared publicly without sign-in, but you need a google account to execute code.
+    Try out `Pheno-Ranker` using our [Google Colab](https://colab.research.google.com/drive/1n3Etu4fnwuDWNveSMb1SzuN50O2a05Rg#scrollTo=8tbJ0f5-hJAB) notebook.
+You can view it without signing in, but running the code requires a Google account.

     We also have a local copy of the notebook that can be downloaded from the [repo](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker/blob/main/nb/convert_pheno_cli_tutorial.ipynb).

 This page provides brief tutorials on how to perform data conversion by using `Pheno-Ranker`**command-line interface**.

 !!!
 Info "Note on installation"
     Before proceeding, ensure that the software is properly installed.
-In the following instructions, it will be assumed that you have downloaded and installed the [containerized version](https://github.com/CNAG-Biomedical-Informatics/pheno-ranker#containerized-recommended-method).
+In the following instructions, it will be assumed that you have downloaded and installed `Pheno-Ranker`.

 ### Moviepackets:

-For the tutorial we will use the format **Moviepackets** to demonstrate the power of `Pheno-Ranker` with any JSON file.
+For the tutorial we will use the format **Moviepackets** to demonstrate the power of `Pheno-Ranker` with any `JSON` file.

 <figure markdown>
  ![MoviePackets](img/moviepackets-logo.png){ width="300" }